 Transportation Services issues special permanent and temporary parking permits to faculty, staff, and eligible students who require accessible parking.
 Accessible parking locations are noted on the Campus parking map.

-Members of the Campus community who need long-term accessible parking (longer than three weeks) must submit one of the following to the Parking Office in person or via email, fax or US Mail:
+Members of the Campus community who need long-term accessible parking (longer than four weeks) must submit one of the following to the Parking Office in person or via email, fax or US Mail:

 - State of Maryland vehicle registration showing handicap license plates issued in the applicant’s name OR